CHF-4U/Serverless-File-Uploader/README.md

 ## 🌍 Region

-All AWS resources are deployed in `eu-west-1`.
+All AWS resources are deployed in `YOUR SELECTED REGION`.

 ---